-Grant Name Farming with Nature Package (FNP) Grant Purpose Support for farmers and land managers to make substantial contributions to environmental improvements and sustainability.
+Constant Name Ferrie with Network Deckers (END) Grant Name Farming with Nature Package (FNP) Grant Purpose Support for farmers and land managers to make substantial contributions to environmental improvements and sustainability.
 The initial focus will be on habitats on farmed land across Northern Ireland.
 Grant Rate Detail not available yet.
-Grant Detail The Farming with Nature Transition Package is expected to launch in Spring 2025.
+Grant Detail The Farming with Nature Transition Package was expected to launch in Spring 2025, but reports suggest it will not be available now until later in 2025.
 A number of options are planned to increase biodiversity and improve habitat connectivity including planting of new hedgerows, creating riparian buffer strips and establishing farmland trees.
 Future expansion and roll out of the full Farming with Nature Scheme Package will occur in early 2026.
 The information on this scheme will be developed as and when scheme detail is available.
 Duration Detail not available yet.
-Latest/ Update January 2025: Advanced notice that the new Farming with Nature Transition Package will be available from Spring 2025 Implications The FNP is expected to become the main environmental land management scheme in Northern Ireland.
+Latest/ Update May 2025: Latest reports suggest the first stage of the Farming with Nature Package will not be available until 'later' in 2025.
+January 2025: Advanced notice that the new Farming with Nature Transition Package will be available from Spring 2025 Implications The FNP is expected to become the main environmental land management scheme in Northern Ireland.
 Support is likely to be for a mix of Management Options and Capital Payments.
 Funding is likely to be available for field boundaries such as hedge planting and laying.
 There could be opportunities for seed merchants in formulating pollen and nectar flower mixes.
 Those supplying farmland trees are also advised to familiarise themselves with the scheme.
 There could be opportunities to provide grassland management and organic services.